lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

     ___ |*dataHF* | can be sorted by health factor type to see more detail on what happens in any one health factor type.*
     ___ |*dataMeas* | can be sorted by measurement type to see more detail on what happens in any one measurement type.*

-## To create a fresh data UI file, go through Steps #3-5.
-We will show you the steps but you already have a fresh data UI file
+## If the data is not loading or showing incorrect facilities/clinics, here's how to refresh.

-## To **refresh your facility file’s data**, right click on any tab at the bottom of the Excel spreadsheet and select **“Unhide…”**.
+- To **refresh your facility file’s data**, right click on any tab at the bottom of the Excel spreadsheet and select **“Unhide…”
 -	In the **“Unhide sheet:”** dropdown, select **“Control”** and click **“OK”**.
 -	In the **“Control”** tab, select your VA facility’s station number in the **“Station:”** dropdown and click **“Refresh”**.
     - Do not worry if you see your **Excel worksheet become unresponsive as the data is refreshing and will take about 1-2 minutes to complete**.
 -	**As a warning, Do NOT click on “Propagate”** as this is used by our data team to update facility data across the nation.

+## To create a fresh data UI file, go through Steps #3-5.
+We will show you the steps but you already have a fresh data UI file

 ### 3. Scroll to your team folder at the bottom of the page.
 Open the data_ui folder and open your data_ui file in Excel